gurmehak/RetaiLense/reports/m1_proposal.md

 #### Engineered Variable
 To enhance our analysis, we introduce:
 - Revenue = `Quantity × UnitPrice`
-  - Measures the net revenue useful for assessing the company's performance and creae trends on the basis of revenue growth.
+  - Measures the net revenue useful for assessing the company's performance and create trends on the basis of revenue growth.

 ## Research Questions